 What Can You Do With A Sustainability Minor?

-A review of job postings in www.idealist.org, the leading source for jobs in the not-for-profit realm, revealed over 300 employment opportunities for which graduates with the Minor in Sustainability would be eligible.
-Of equal importance, students graduating with this Minor will be highly competitive for interdisciplinary graduate programs at several major universities such as Columbia University, University of California, Berkeley, University of Wisconsin, Madison, or Arizona State University all widely recognized as major players in the area of sustainability.
+A recent review of job postings reveal over 300 employment opportunities for which graduates with the Minor in Sustainability may be eligible.
+Of equal importance, students graduating with this Minor will be highly competitive for interdisciplinary graduate programs at several major universities such as Columbia University, University of California, Berkeley, University of Wisconsin, Madison, and Arizona State University, all widely recognized as major players in the emerging field of environmental sustainability.

-The Sustainability Minor will start with two sequential core courses: SUST I The Non-Sustainable Past assesses the interrelations among the historical, political, cultural, ecological, and economic aspects of contemporary environmental issues.
+The Sustainability Minor includes three required courses.
+Coursework starts with two introductory courses: SUST 3010 The Non-Sustainable Past and SUST 3011 Our Sustainable Future; and one exit course SUST 4949 Sustainability Capstone.
+These courses help students understand the interrelations among the historic, political, biological, anthropological, geographical, cultural, ecological, communicative, and economic aspects of past, present and future environmental sustainability issues.

 The Minor consists of 18 credit hours of study:

-Twelve hours of course work for the minor must be upper division (3000 or above) approved for the Sustainability Minor (core courses plus one elective).
-Students must complete a minimum of 9 hours in residence, and average a minimum 2.5 GPA in all courses counted for the Minor.
+Twelve hours of course work for the minor must be upper division (3000 of above) approved for the Sustainability Minor (core courses plus one elective).
+Students must complete a minimum or nine (9) credits in residence, and average a minimum 2.5 GPA in all courses counted for the Minor.
 No more than six (6) credits counted for another major or minor program can be counted toward the Sustainability Minor.